the family that reads together includes

 This blog is for parents, teachers, guardians, and anyone else who is part of the global village of child-rearing.
 I want to introduce you to the wonderful world of children’s books, so that you can understand better what your children are reading and learn about new books that you might recommend for them.
 This blog will highlight any book (whether old or new, picture book, early reader, middle grade, or young adult) that your child (or you!) will want to read by flashlight under the covers when it’s way past bedtime.

+We want you to talk to your kids about books!
+So here are some ideas about that.
 Fair warning, though: these ideas are not meant to be used as a teaching tool so that you can try to convince your son or daughter that they should understand a book the same way you go.
 Ugh.
 That brings back memories of really bad English classes.
 No, the beauty of a conversation about a book is thinking about each individual reader as a new character who brings their own point of view to the story.
 Learning your child’s perspective on their reading is a gift in itself.

 And sometimes, the family that reads together also needs to eat together, play together, travel together, and just live out each day together.
 So there may be some of those stories, too.
 Although I’m a bit bookish, and will tend to relate everything I can to a book.